Omprateek/Background-Subtraction-using-GMM/README.md

 ## Project Overview

-This implementation focuses on using a GMM for background subtraction in visual data.
-The primary steps include:
+This project applies GMM for efficient background subtraction in visual data.
+The key components include:

-1. **Building the GMM Class**: Implements GMM from scratch with methods for initialization, expectation-maximization (E-step and M-step), and prediction.
+1. **Custom GMM Class**: Implements GMM from scratch, featuring initialization, expectation-maximization (E-step and M-step), and prediction methods.
-2. **Video Frame Processing**: Helper functions to display video frames or save them to a file, enabling analysis and visualization of GMM-based background subtraction.
+2. **Frame Processing Utilities**: Helper functions for displaying or saving video frames to analyze and visualize background subtraction.
-3. **Application to Background Subtraction**: Uses pixel distributions modeled by GMM to separate foreground (moving objects) from the background.
+3. **Foreground-Background Separation**: Uses pixel distribution modeling with GMM to distinguish moving objects (foreground) from static backgrounds.

 ## Installation

 To run this project, you will need the following dependencies: